 HttpWatch is another HTTP traffic viewer and debugger for Firefox and Internet Explorer that is similar to Fiddler.
 It has many unique features and a more intuitive, less intimidating interface than Fiddler.
-Some notable features are the ability to generate request-level time charts (useful for documentation and presentation purposes); decryption of HTTPS31 traffic to help you debug, inspect and tweak your secure SSL-based connections32; and the ability to export captured data to XML and CSV formats for importing into spreadsheet applications such as Microsoft Excel or Google Spreadsheets.
+Some notable features are the ability to generate request-level time charts (useful for documentation and presentation purposes); decryption of HTTPS traffic to help you debug, inspect and tweak your secure SSL-based connections; and the ability to export captured data to XML and CSV formats for importing into spreadsheet applications such as Microsoft Excel or Google Spreadsheets.

-Live HTTP Headers35 is a Firefox extension that allows you to inspect HTTP request and response headers36.
+Live HTTP Headers is a Firefox extension that allows you to inspect HTTP request and response headers.
 Exploring HTTP headers allows you to debug Web applications, glean some information about the website’s server and inspect cookies sent to the client requesting the page.

 For example, the Server response header gives you a website’s HTTP server type (Apache, IIS, nginx, etc.), the HTTP server version and the operating system (though server administrators can remove or limit the information you see for security purposes).

-The Web Accessibility Toolbar38 is a freeware extension for Internet Explorer and Opera that gives you a slew of options for quickly evaluating and analyzing your Web content’s accessibility.
+The Web Accessibility Toolbar is a freeware extension for Internet Explorer and Opera that gives you a slew of options for quickly evaluating and analyzing your Web content’s accessibility.
 It has validation options for submitting your URL to content accessibility web services, a grayscale converter to simulate the user experience of individuals with color-blindness and poor eyesight, and a search function for particular page structures (e.g. finding list objects and unordered lists).